Close

 What both agree on is that entrepreneurship is a learned ability which requires certain character traits - as well as the right mindset.

-An entrepreneurial mind sees opportunity gaps in the market and looks for innovative ways to fill these gaps and enhance people's lives.
+An entrepreneurial mind sees opportunities and gaps in the market, and looks for innovative ways to enhance people's lives.
 It is an essential 21st-century skill, invaluable in today's innovation economy.
 By cultivating an entrepreneurial attitude, you will:

 • learn to overcome challenges